html5 templates

 * Mail package screening using radar

-* Hypersonic missile, plume and associated plasma recognitions
+* Hypersonic missile, launch/plasma plume detection

-* Satellite-based earth observation.
+* Satellite-based earth observation (through cloud).

 Investigate the signatures of human skin and tissue in healthy and unhealthy states and determine how these may be measured with precision for medical applications.
 Signatures already measured show healthy tissue to have a range of emissivities dependent on the area of the body and the cardiovascular state.
 Unhealthy or diseased skin, or a state of (Covid-19 induced) high fever, has signatures outside these ranges.
 This has both medical and safety implications.